nishutosh/typing.js/README.md

 ```

 3.backspace(```*backspace*```):This is backspace the cursor backspace works.It is easy to use just follow three steps:
-  1.Type you string that is to be backspaced.
+*.Type you string that is to be backspaced.
           `var typing=Typing("hey i want to backscpace apple");`

-  2.Then you write the text you want to backspace inside  `*` lets name it *back sentence*
+*.Then you write the text you want to backspace inside  `*` lets name it *back sentence*
           `var typing=Typing("hey i want to backscpace apple*apple* now apple is backspaced");`

-  3.do what out for whitespaces while writing *back sentence* it should be exact copy of text it has been put behind` apple *apple*` may fail cause actual sentence has a white space while *back sentence* does not.
+*.do what out for whitespaces while writing *back sentence* it should be exact copy of text it has been put behind` apple *apple*` may fail cause actual sentence has a white space while *back sentence* does not.
 Secondly do not include wait or next line in *back sentence*

 Parameters you can pass: